Cloud-Code-Innovate/ORCCareerSiteVanityUrl/troubshooting-fn-apigw/troubleshooting_steps_APIGW_Fn.md

-# Troubleshooting steps
+# Troubleshooting Steps for OCI Functions and OCI API Gateway

 ## **Introduction**

-Find out how to troubleshoot problems with OCI Functions and OCI API Gateway, and possible solutions to common issues.
+This guide will help you troubleshoot issues with OCI Functions and OCI API Gateway, providing possible solutions to common problems.

-Minimum Requirements:
+Minimum Requirements: Ensure you have access to the OCI Console and have the necessary permissions.

-Estimated Time: 5 mins
+Estimated Time: 5 minutes

-## OCI API Gateway doesn't invoke OCI Functions
+## Issue: OCI API Gateway Doesn't Invoke OCI Functions

+Steps to Troubleshoot:

+*Check API Gateway Logs*:

+1. Go to the *API Gateway Console*.

+2. Select the deployment you created.

-1. Go back to *API Gateway console*, select the deployment you created and switch to *logs* section under Resources.
+3. Switch to the Logs section under Resources.

-2. Enable Access logs and Execution logs.
+4. Enable both Access Logs and Execution Logs.

  ![](images/APIGW_logs.png " ")

-3. Perform the above steps for OCI Function as well.
+*Check OCI Function Logs*:

+1. Perform similar steps for the *OCI Function* you created in *Lab 2*.

+2. Ensure logging is enabled for the function.

+*Test the API Gateway URL*:

-4. When an API Gateway's URL is called from a browser, do check if the OCI Function endpoint is being triggered or not.
+1. Call the API Gateway's URL from a browser or API client.

+2. Verify if the OCI Function endpoint is triggered.

+*Verify Logs and Metrics*:

-5. If the OCI Function is not triggered, you will notice that there are no logs collected and metrics doesn't show any data.
+If the OCI Function is not triggered, you will notice no logs are collected, and the metrics dashboard doesn't display any data.

  ![](images/FnMetrics.png " ")

+*Solution: Update Policies*

-**If you see this error:**
+If you see this error, update the dynamic group policy by adding the following rule:

-Go ahead and add the following policy in the Dynamic group you created.

 ```<copy>
 Allow dynamic-group '<Domain>'/'<Dynamic Group>' to use all-resources in compartment <compartment name>